 One of the things I enjoy the most about youth ministry is meeting with other youth workers.
 In fact with all the traveling I’ve done recently it’s been awesome to sit with other church workers.
 That’s why one of my favorite times of year is our church conference Matter 14.

 Every year hundreds of church workers from across the country (and a few from overseas) gather in Timonium, Maryland at Church of the Nativity for Matter 14.
 Together we worship, learn and encourage one another to LOVE GOD.
 LOVE OTHERS.
 AND MAKE DISCIPLES.
 If you couldn’t join us last year you need to this year because:

 I had five minutes to meet everyone at the beach with no clue how to get back.
 I had told people if I did not return after an hour to start considering looking for me.

 It was my first time in Acadia National Park.
 I had been taken in by the scene a little too long.
 With no idea what path to take I finally found blue markers.
 I focused on the path and made my way back to family.
 In the end I was only five minutes late.

-As a leader you are going to find ourselves out of our elements.
+As leaders we are going to find ourselves out of our elements sometimes.
 My situation was not life and death; however, it did give me time to reflect on 3 leadership principles.
 Basically as a leader: